 According to the Hungarian Health Act, beneficiaries of international protection fall under the same category as Hungarian nationals.
-Although for 6 months after refugees and subsidiary protection beneficiaries are granted their status, they are entitled to health services under the same conditions as asylum seekers.
+However, for the first 6 months after granting of status, they are entitled to health services under the same conditions as asylum seekers.
 Therefore, the asylum authority funds the health care expenses of the beneficiaries for 6 months, if they are in need and cannot establish other health insurance format.
 However, as per the Menedék Association’s experience, in practice this is not always accepted by the health care service providers.
+Menedék Association points out that the fact that beneficiaries of international protection cannot obtain their social security cards within 6 months after receiving their statuses still posed a difficulty in accessing health care services as providers were not aware of the relating legislation and of the fact that these beneficiaries are entitled to be provided.
 The Evangelical Lutheran Church reported such difficulties in 2020 in case of a mother obtaining international protection and of another person with subsidiary protection.
-No similar incidents were reported from 2021.

-In practice, similarly to asylum seekers, beneficiaries of international protection face significant barriers regarding access to health care.
+In practice, similarly to asylum seekers (see Health Care), beneficiaries of international protection face significant barriers regarding access to health care.
 Barriers mainly stem from language difficulties, i.e. the lack of interpreters or the lack of basic English spoken by the doctor.
 NGOs’ assistance is the only available solution for that.
-The obstacles, furthermore, might stem from administrative difficulties or simply from the lack of law awareness.
-According to a research from 2017, which is based on interviews carried out with 18 refugees and 4 social workers, refugees generally feel marginalised regarding the healthcare system.
-The research highlights the importance of social workers and volunteers who “act as links between health care system and refugees” helping with interpretation and as an information point for the health care institute’s personnel.
+The obstacles, furthermore, might stem from administrative difficulties or simply from lack of awareness of the law.
+According to research from 2017, based on interviews carried out with 18 refugees and 4 social workers, refugees generally feel marginalised regarding the healthcare system.
+The research highlights the importance of social workers and volunteers who ‘act as links between health care system and refugees’ helping with interpretation and as an information point for the health care institute’s personnel.
 Based on the information received from the contacted organisations, the findings of the research were still valid in 2021.
 The overburdening of the Hungarian health care system due to the COVID-19 pandemic resulted in general that access got more burdensome.
 This certainly posed further obstacles for the already disadvantageous social groups such as beneficiaries of international protection.

 According to the Evangelical Lutheran Church and the Menedék Association, health care for people living in one of the homeless shelters of the Baptist Integration Centre was arbitrarily denied by the competent practitioner in 2020.
 As a consequence, a refugee resident was not provided health care despite of having serious symptoms.
 Due to his sickness, he could not work which led to the loss of his job.
 Meanwhile, lacking the medical proof of being sick he could not benefit from the state aid either.
 The Baptist Integration Centre reported a similar incident from 2021: a homeless person tried to validate his health insurance before the competent authority but his request was rejected by the case officer and was told to go to work.

-The Cordelia Foundation is the only organization that specifically focuses on psycho-social support provision among people with international status (see above under Reception Conditions).
-Next Step reported in 2021 that people with international protection status and other vulnerable migrants with traumatic experiences might have more significant difficulties concentrating on and fully committing to long-term and more complex courses organized by the NGO.
-Therefore, as a positive development, Next Step offers mental health assistance to its community members.
-The organization also reported that the number of applicants for the organization’s mental health services grew on account of the challenges the pandemic brought about.
+The Cordelia Foundation is the only organisation that specifically focuses on bio-psycho-social support provision among people with international status (see above under Reception Conditions).
+Next Step reported in 2021 that people with international protection status and other vulnerable migrants with traumatic experiences might have more significant difficulties concentrating on and fully committing to long-term and more complex courses organised by the NGO.
+Therefore, Next Step offered mental health assistance to its community members throughout 2022 too.

 There was no beneficiary of international protection residing in reception facilities infected by the SARS-CoV-2 virus in 2021.
 At the outset of the vaccination campaign, Hungarian citizens (above the age of 18) in the possession of a valid health insurance card were eligible for the vaccine.
 Since beneficiaries of international protection fall under the same category as Hungarian nationals regarding health care provisions (as indicated above), the priority order applied to them in the same manner as to Hungarian citizens.
 It can be note, however, that the website for the registration to get vaccinated was initially only available in Hungarian and only later was it translated to English.